China stock rally pauses on stake cuts, U.S. sanctions

 ** “Now investors should pay attention more to opportunities than risks, as A-shares are not overvalued,” said Jin Jing, an analyst with Caitong Securities.

-** Around the region, MSCI’s Asia ex-Japan stock index was weaker by 0.74%, while Japan’s Nikkei index was down 0.47%.
+** Around the region, MSCI’s Asia ex-Japan stock index was weaker by 1.24%, while Japan’s Nikkei index closed down 1.06%.